 There are hundreds of thousands of vulnerabilities, according to the authors of the webinar, which today constitute what they call a "Sea of Vulnerabilities."

-have to cope in the best possible way.
+OSS have to cope in the best possible way.
 It becomes

-the potential risks with the vulnerabilities that are
+clear about the potential risks with the vulnerabilities that are

 A decisive aspect in the effective management of vulnerabilities is prioritization or triage —concept, the latter, borrowed from medicine.
 Thus, as with medical treatment of patients according to the severity of their condition, the promptness of remediation of vulnerabilities will depend on the severity of those vulnerabilities.
 Vulnerabilities have to be rated and classified, or instead defined as more or less important.